 The measure is based on 2013 American College of Cardiology/American Heart Association (ACC/AHA) guidelines, which recommend moderate- to high-intensity statin therapy for primary prevention of atherosclerotic cardiovascular disease (ASCVD) events for persons aged 40 to 75 years with diabetes.

-New statement: The ACC/AHA 2013 Guidelines recommend the below appropriate statin’s based on its intensity to achieve relative reductions in LDL cholesterol.
+The ACC/AHA 2013 Guidelines recommend the below appropriate statins based on their intensity to achieve relative reductions in LDL cholesterol.

 |High-intensity statin therapy Daily dose lowers LDL-C on average by 50 percent or more||Moderate-intensity statin therapy Daily dose lowers LDL-C on average by 30 to 50 percent||Low-intensity statin therapy Daily dose lowers LDL–C on average by less than 30 percent|